Price Hikes, Extra Week Lift Broadway Box Office 17% Over 2016-17 Levels

 In a year marked by surging demand (and accompanying lofty pricing) for a select group of shows like Springsteen on Broadway, Harry Potter and the Cursed Child and (still) Hamilton, the industry found that audiences could still be lured to quality offerings.
 Before the full-year grosses were released, the producers of the musical adaptation Mean Girls and Edward Albee revival Three Tall Women separately announced their shows had set house records.

 For the week ending May 27, the League said, overall receipts totaled $39,431,767, up a modest $600,000 or so from the week before.
-With Memorial Day bringing summer-like weather to the East Coast (Saturday’s high in New York City reached 93 degrees), holiday activities could not have helped grosses.
+With Memorial Day bringing summer-like weather to the East Coast (Saturday’s high in New York City reached 93 degrees), holiday distractions could not have helped box office.

-The Tony Award nominations earlier this month favored many titles with built-in awareness, including Mean Girls, SpongeBob SquarePants, Carousel and Angels in America.
-Some critics and theater vets despaired about the state of original work on the boards, despite the stellar work contained in each, and the superlative entertainment value of Harry Potter.
-The debate will surely continue, regardless of who emerges as the biggest winner at the June 10 Tonys.
+The Tony Award nominations earlier this month favored many shows with built-in awareness, including Mean Girls, SpongeBob SquarePants, Carousel and Angels in America.
+Some critics and theater vets have despaired lately about the state of original work, a conversation that will surely continue regardless of who emerges as the biggest winner at the June 10 Tonys.
 Even as it does, the uptick for theater grosses validates the strategies of a wide range of stakeholders, from producers to theater impresarios to New York tourism promoters.
 It is also welcome news for CBS, which broadcasts the Tonys, though the recent ratings hits for live award shows is a trend in the opposite direction.